It's about Time

 Why Causality slows near large mass

-Next let’s examine time slowing down near large masses like planets, suns, and black holes even when you’re standing still.
+Next let’s examine the observation that time slows down near large masses like planets, suns, and black holes even when you’re standing still.

 As a thought experiment, for time to be slowing down, something must be happening between cause and effect itself.
 It’s getting thicker like a viscous liquid.
 Or it’s getting folded up like the folds of mountains.
 Or it’s taking longer to compute to resolve all the dense cause and effect linkages from all the particles around it.